Cast your mind back to the last time you felt jealousy or envy.

 Envy is different, typically it's when we want something another person has.
 Envy probably has it’s roots in survival such as the distribution of wealth, status, belonging and food.
 So tribal.

-In evolutionary terms jealousy and envy are survival mechanisms.
+In evolutionary terms jealousy and envy are survival mechanisms, particularly for women.

 Us humans are not designed to be perfect, natural selction (predominantly via women) means that the force molds us into genetically controlled traits that allow us to survive long enough to reproduce and raise our kids.